Key takeaways:

 quantize_job.wait()

-# Download & merge external weights into single ONNX file
+# Download quantized ONNX; merge external weights into single file

 compile_job = hub.submit_compile_job(